Self-supervised Graph Neural Networks without explicit negative sampling: Introduction

 Recent studies~\cite{grill2020bootstrap,chen2020exploring,richemond2020byol} in CV propose methods that do not require explicit contrastive terms, while achieving better performance than those with explicit contrastive terms.
 As a result, now it is fairly understood that for some problems in CV, contrastive learning using either explicit or implicit negative samples performs at least as well as supervised methods~\cite{grill2020bootstrap,robinson2021contrastive,richemond2020byol}.
 However, it is not yet clear whether contrastive terms should be explicit in GNNs.

 Motivated by these findings, this study proposes {\model}, a contrastive self-supervised algorithm for graph neural networks with implicit contrastive terms. {\model} imitates a Siamese network~\cite{10.5555/2987189.2987282}, which has been widely used in recent contrastive self-supervised learning methods~\cite{pmlr-v119-chen20j,grill2020bootstrap,chen2020exploring,richemond2020byol,srinivas2020curl,he2020momentum,robinson2021contrastive,hassani2020contrastive}.
-While {\model} bares some resemblance to~\cite{grill2020bootstrap,chen2020exploring}, its unique characteristic is in contrast to virtually all SSL methods for graphs that require explicit negative sampling. {\model} uses implicit negative samples that come as a result of batch normalization~\cite{richemond2020byol}.
+While {\model} bares some resemblance to~\cite{grill2020bootstrap,chen2020exploring}, its unique characteristic is in contrast to virtually all SSL methods for graphs that require explicit negative sampling. {\model} uses implicit negative samples that come as a result of batch normalization~\cite{fetterman2020understandingbyol,richemond2020byol}~\footnote{Update:~\cite{richemond2020byol} empirically shows that batch norm mainly solves improper initialization than preventing collapse or introducing implicit contrastive terms.}.
 Furthermore, {\model} is agnostic to the type of GNN.

 As data augmentation is the key component of CL, we introduce four node feature augmentation (FA) strategies, of which some are motivated by related techniques in CV.
 Though, previously focus has been given to topological augmentation (TA), our empirical finding shows that both TA and FA provide competitive results.
 However, TA techniques normally require expensive matrix operation with $O(N^3)$ time complexity, while, the proposed FA techniques are simply constant time operations.